top of page

 Easy Read and Digital Accessibility

+Digital accessibility is all about making sure online content is accessible to people with different needs.
 Our digital landscape evolves at a rapid pace, with the emergence of new technologies every day - and with this growth, the accessibility of all things digital is a pressing concern.
-Without proper attention, organisations run the risk of creating a space that can actively alienates people with disabilities, but this time online.
+Without proper attention, organisations run the risk of creating a space that can actively alienate people with learning disabilities, but this time online.

-If organisations are aiming to improve the accessibility of their online content, a fundamental start is adhering to the Web Content Accessibility Guidelines (WCAG).
+If organisations are aiming to improve the accessibility of their online content, a great start is looking at and understanding the Web Content Accessibility Guidelines (WCAG).
 Developed by the World Wide Web Consortium (W3C), these guidelines offer a framework for creating accessible online content.
+Organisations can ensure their online content is accessible by adhering to these guidelines.

 We must practice what we preach!
 This is how we at Easy Read Online strive to be digitally accessible: